online-ml/river/docs/releases/unreleased.md

 ## time_series

 - `time_series.Detrender` and `time_series.GroupDetrender` have been removed as they overlap with `meta.TargetStandardScaler`.
-- Implemented an `evaluate` method, which performs progressive validation for time series scenarios.
+- Implemented a `time_series.evaluate` method, which performs progressive validation for time series scenarios.
+- Implemented `time_series.HorizonMetric` class to evaluate the performance of a forecasting model at each time step along a horizon.